MngEnvMCAP465905/Agent1Solution/README.md

 | BUILD_ENVIRONMENT_URL            | URL of the build Power Platform environment used for managed solution conversion. | Organization   |
 | PROD_ENVIRONMENT_URL       | URL of the production Power Platform environment used for deployment.        | Organization   |

+> ⚙️ Organizational variables can be overridden at the repository level when repository-specific values are required.

 ## Links

 - https://learn.microsoft.com/en-us/power-platform/alm/devops-github-actions